leptos-community/meetups/meeting-01-agenda__Jan28_2024.md

 - Presenters will use Streamyard to stream to YouTube
 - questions from the community can be asked either via Teams or YouTube comments

-*Meetup Part 1: Community gathers on MS Teams for a 'YouTube Watch Party' while presentations stream on YouTube*
+*Meetup Part 1: Community gathers on Google Meet for a 'YouTube Watch Party' while presentations stream on YouTube*